okas832/CS374_GP/DP2/DP2.md

 4. Find other people online with similar travelling destination to go and travel together.
 5. Create an environment where local people can be more open-minded to users so that users can immerse themselves with the existing local communities and live with them as if he/she is a part of it.
 6. Show the user the total point (standards can vary, basically on activity, and other users’ opinion.) that she/he have earned from the trip, such that the user can compare the score with other travelers.
-7. Show other people’s picture to user in order to show how other travelers enjoy their trip with the same place.
+7. Show other people’s picture to users in order to show how other travelers enjoy their trip with the same place.
 8. Encouraging cultural exchange (might be a little bit stressful for the users): introducing the user’s hometown unique objects, musics, or tradition with the local communities as an exchange of hospitality.
 9. Enforce speed travelling: under certain time constraint, travelers can explore more destinations (might increase stress but probably in somehow enjoyable way)
-10. Native offers the place to sleep to user, and in addition to that, natives can go to travel along with the user.
+10. Native offers the place to sleep to users, and in addition to that, natives can go to travel along with the user.

 ### HMW assign a (virtual) guide for a specific location to each traveler?
 1. Give a digital pamphlet providing information about the local place.